Samarthkalanke/SamarthKalanke/_posts/2022-09-03-weeklytable.md

     </td>
     <td>

-    Me and my partner did more in the seperapte languages in.
+    Me and my partner did more in the seperate languages in.
     </td>
 </tr>